Consistency and Contrast

 A scatterplot of median house price in the USA from 1963 until 2024.
 The data up to 2019 are represented by small circles, while from 2019 onwards are represented by x symboles.

-Another, more subtle, usage of contrast is to grey out all the non-data (e.g., axes, titles, and tick labels), as was done in the bar chart above, while keeping the data grey, black, or colored.
-The reason for this is that many websites/journals have white backgrounds, against which black has the highest possible contrast.
-However, you want focus on the data, not the axes!
-By reducing the darkness of the axes, you reduce the contrast with the background, making the data stand out more.
-This is the reason why many modern plotting packages (e.g., ggplot2) use grey axes as a default.
-If you are interested in thinking more about axes, there is a entire page on the design of axes.
+Another, more subtle usage of contrast is to grey out non-data elements (e.g., axes, titles, and tick labels), as was done in the bar chart above, while keeping the data elements darker.
+Because many websites or journal articles have white backgrounds, black text has the highest possible contrast.
+However, the viewer’s focus should be on the data, not the axes.
+By reducing the darkness of the axes, you reduce their contrast with the background, naturally drawing more attention to the data.
+This is why many modern plotting packages (e.g., ggplot2, Seaborn) use grey or subtle axes by default.
+To explore this further, read the page on the design of axes.

 A Workflow for Effective Design #